-- I. Other Deductions: Upon appropriate written authorization from the employee, the Board shall deduct from the salary of any employee and make appropriate remittance for annuities, credit union, savings bonds, charitable donations, insurance, BTU special service programs, or any other plans or programs approved by the BTU and the Board as a part of this Agreement, or additional programs approved by the Board that are not a part of this Agreement.
-The BTU agrees to indemnify and hold harmless the Board, each individual Board member and all administrators against any and all administrators against any and all claims, costs, suits or other forms of liability, and all court costs arising out of the application of the provisions of this section programs approved by the BTU. - J. School Visitation: The BTU president and/or other BTU representatives may, upon approval of the principal, be allowed to visit schools to investigate teaching conditions, employee complaints, problems, or for other purposes, except political campaigns, relating to BTU affairs. - K. Reports at Faculty Meetings: The BTU steward(s) shall, upon notice to the principal of the agenda, be given an opportunity at each building faculty meeting to present brief reports and announcements not to exceed ten (10) minutes. - L. Labor-Management Meeting: Representatives of the Superintendent and the BTU may request and shall be granted a Labor-Management meeting at any time during the school year for the purpose of discussing the administration of this Agreement.
-Each party will submit to the other, at least twenty-four (24) hours prior to the meeting, an agenda covering what it wishes to discuss.
+I. Other Deductions: Upon appropriate written authorization from the employee, the Board shall deduct from the salary of any employee and make appropriate remittance for annuities, credit union, savings bonds, charitable donations, insurance, BTU special service programs, or any other plans or programs approved by the BTU and the Board as a part of this Agreement, or additional programs approved by the Board that are not a part of this Agreement.
+The BTU agrees to indemnify and hold harmless the Board, each individual Board member and all administrators against any and all administrators against any and all court costs arising out of the application of the provisions of this section programs approved by the BTU.

-- M. Membership Pins: No employee shall be prevented from wearing pins or other identification of membership in the BTU or its affiliates. - N. State Convention: The school calendar each year shall include a teacher planning day on that Friday during the annual convention of the state affiliate of the BTU.
+- J. School Visitation: The BTU president and/or other BTU representatives may, upon approval of the principal, be allowed to visit schools to investigate teaching conditions, employee complaints, problems, or for other purposes, except political campaigns, relating to BTU affairs. - K. Reports at Faculty Meetings: The BTU steward(s) shall, upon notice to the principal of the agenda, be given an opportunity at each building faculty meeting to present brief reports and announcements not to exceed ten (10) minutes. - L. Labor-Management Meeting: Representatives of the Superintendent and the BTU may request and shall be granted a Labor-Management meeting at any time during the school year for the purpose of discussing the administration of this Agreement.
+Each party will submit to the other, at least twenty-four (24) hours prior to the meeting, an agenda covering what it wishes to discuss. - M. Membership Pins: No employee shall be prevented from wearing pins or other identification of membership in the BTU or its affiliates. - N. State Convention: The school calendar each year shall include a teacher planning day on that Friday during the annual convention of the state affiliate of the BTU.
 Employees with official responsibilities at such meeting, as verified to the Superintendent by the BTU president, shall be granted temporary duty leave for that Friday. - O. Union Leave: The president and vice president of the BTU, the president of the state affiliate, and the executive officers of the national affiliate shall be granted temporary duty leave for their respective term of office.
-Also, a bargaining unit member holding a professional service contract/continuing contract who is hired by the Broward Teachers Union as a full-time staff representative is eligible for a temporary duty leave for a period not to exceed four (4) school years provided that the leave coincides with the beginning and ending of a school year.
+Also, a bargaining unit member holding a professional service contract/continuing contract who is hired by the Broward Teachers Union as a full-time staff representative is eligible for a temporary duty leave.